FamilySearch/gedcomx/specifications/date-model-specification.md

 * census is taken in the US every 10 years starting 1820 CE

-### 2.1.8 approximate date
+### 2.1.9 approximate date

-An undetermined date range roughly centered on a specified simple date, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the simple date.
+An indeterminate date range roughly centered on a specified simple date, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the simple date.